'Immoral, but not illegal': metal warehousing games in the spotlight

 Still, the details reignited a years-long debate on how the ownership of warehouses has transformed the metals market.

-Madden has repeatedly called on regulators to ban trading houses, like Glencore (GLEN.L) and Trafigura [TRAFGF.UL], and banks from owning storage sheds.
+Madden has repeatedly called on regulators to ban trading houses, like Glencore and Trafigura, and banks from owning storage sheds.

-Massive 100,000-metric ton (110,230 tons) cancellations of warrants in Detroit and Vlissingen in the Netherlands, where Pacorini Metals, Glencore's storage business, has the majority of its sheds, have roiled the market since 2010.
+Massive 100,000-tonne cancellations of warrants in Detroit and Vlissingen in the Netherlands, where Pacorini Metals, Glencore's storage business, has the majority of its sheds, have roiled the market since 2010.

 'Q MANAGEMENT'